Last Updated on July 15, 2021 by Oddmund Groette

 Personally, as a person with practically no knowledge of whisky, I’m at a loss of what to invest in.
 If I invested, I guess I would choose a basket and diversify into all.

 If you invest in stocks or real estate, it’s relatively easy to find relevant information.
 Prices and valuation are for both asset classes transparent.
 For whisky, you need to spend more time finding relevant information due to the fragmentation.

 The same goes for liquidity.
 If you are wealthy, it’s easy to invest in a diversified group of stocks or real estate.
 For whisky, it’s not.
 The market is simply much smaller.

 Stocks and real estate give you “income” along the way in the form of dividends and rent.
 If you invest in whisky you can only invest capital if you are happy with receiving nothing for many years.
 It’s solely based on capital gains.
 (I assume taxation of profits is somewhat different as well from country to country.)

-What can you expect in return when investing in whisky?
+What can you expect in return when investing in whisky or casks of whisky?